-From first-time setup to custom firmware development — complete documentation for every level of user.
+From first-time setup to custom firmware development and HAB mission planning — complete documentation for every level of user.

 Step-by-step guide for setting up and operating the ground station application.
-Covers hardware connections, all application tabs, file transfer, firmware flashing, troubleshooting, and complete specifications.
+Covers hardware connections, all application tabs, GPS/Map tab, flight recorder, file transfer, firmware flashing, troubleshooting, and complete specifications.

 Technical reference for engineers extending the system.
-Covers the ESP protocol, CC1110 custom command framework, Pico sub-opcode system, C# project architecture, and all hard-won lessons from development.
+Covers the ESP protocol, CC1110 custom command framework, Pico sub-opcode system, C# project architecture, 915MHz RF configuration, CC1190 control, and all hard-won lessons from development.

-Complete schematic for the OpenLST radio board including all component values and substitution notes.
+Complete schematic for the SCK-915 radio board including all component values and substitution notes.

-View on GitHub →Forked OpenLST hardware repository including gerbers, BOM, and design files with our component substitution notes.
+View on GitHub →Forked OpenLST hardware repository including gerbers, BOM, and design files with our component substitution notes and 915MHz configuration.

-View on GitHub →Custom firmware including the PICO_MSG handler, UART0 support, and all board-specific configuration files.
+View on GitHub →Custom firmware including PICO_MSG handler, CC1190 PA/LNA control, 915MHz registers, and bootloader OTA support.

 View Source →The SpaceCommsKit Explorer Kit is built on the original OpenLST project released by Planet Labs.
 These are the primary reference materials from the original team.